Blake2912/COVAC_DBMS/README.md

 These commands will create the required triggers for your database.

-To connect with the database you must also change the username and the password for the `mysqli` connect to work.
+To connect with the database you must also change the username and the password for the `mysqli` connect to the database to function properly.

 Do the changes whererver required